Cross-correlating 21cm intensity maps with Lyman Break Galaxies in the post-reionization era: Effect of foreground cleaning

 We first generated a realisation of a single foreground source as a function of frequency and angle in the volume spanned by the simulation box at $z=3$.
 For this, we used a flat-sky version of the public code from \cite{2014MNRAS.444.3183A} to simulate a foreground source with the amplitude, angular structure, and spectral index of unpolarized galactic synchrotron (i.e. with the parameters $A$, $\beta$ and $\alpha$ taken from the first row of Table 1 in \cite{2014MNRAS.444.3183A}), and with the frequency correlation length of point sources (i.e. with $\xi$ taken from the second row of the same table).
 While this set of parameters does not correspond to a particular physical foreground source, it combines the amplitude and spatial structure of galactic synchrotron (by far the largest foreground) with the degree of frequency decorrelation of point sources (the least correlated).
 The results of subtracting this foreground should therefore give a conservative estimate of the overall effect in a more realistic scenario.

-We produced `observed' maps by adding the foreground realisation to the 21cm signal, and then tried to recover the cosmological signal by applying two of the blind foreground cleaning methods studied in \cite{2014arXiv1409.8667A} -- polynomial fitting and Principal Component Analysis (PCA).
+We produced `observed' maps by adding the foreground realisation to the 21cm signal, and then tried to recover the cosmological signal by applying two of the blind foreground cleaning methods studied in \cite{2015MNRAS.447..400A} -- polynomial fitting and Principal Component Analysis (PCA).
 We refer the reader to this paper for detailed descriptions of the methods.
-To avoid edge effects close to the boundaries of the frequency band \cite{2014arXiv1409.8667A}, we applied the cleaning methods to an extended data cube generated by doubling the size of the simulation box in the radial (line of sight) direction.
+To avoid edge effects close to the boundaries of the frequency band \cite{2015MNRAS.447..400A}, we applied the cleaning methods to an extended data cube generated by doubling the size of the simulation box in the radial (line of sight) direction.
 This was done by replicating the simulation of the cosmological signal (both the HI temperature and galaxy positions) in this direction using the periodic boundary conditions of the N-body simulation, and then directly generating the foreground realisation in this extended frequency range.
+In total 512 frequency bins were used to perform the foreground cleaning.
 Note that while the cleaning methods were applied on the extended range, the subsequent analysis of the power spectrum was performed only in the original simulation volume.

 For each method, we determined the optimal number of foreground degrees of freedom to subtract, $N_{\rm fg}$, by finding the value of $N_{\rm fg}$ that minimises the induced bias on the estimated power spectrum.
 Both methods were able to clean the foregrounds to the same level with an optimal value of $N_{\rm fg}=3$.
 The left panel in Fig. \ref{fig:fgrm} shows the ratio of the power spectrum of the foreground-cleaned maps to the true (i.e. foreground-free) power spectrum for both the 21cm auto-correlation and the cross-correlation with LBGs.
 The effect of foreground removal is minimal on small scales, but becomes significant for larger ones; this is because long-wavelength cosmological modes vary relatively smoothly in frequency-space, and so are partially subtracted along with the smooth foreground signal.